Knowing how to choose a fishing charter is the single most important part of any fishing trip.

 Make sure there aren’t any hidden costs associated with your trip: don’t be shy to ask, for example, if there’s a fuel surcharge, or if you have to pay extra for live bait.

-Keep in mind that a 15-20% tip for the crew is customary (in the way they earn their living, mates are basically the waiters of the sea).
+Keep in mind that a 15-20% tip for the crew is customary (in the way they earn their living, mates are basically the servers of the sea).

-Bottom line – It’s your job to find out exactly what is and isn’t incorporated in the price being offered, which is why FishingBooker lets you easily view everything that’s included in a charter’s price.
+Bottom line – It’s your job to find out exactly what is and isn’t included in the price, which is why FishingBooker lets you easily view everything that’s included before you book.

 2. Safety First